Why This Honey Walnut Chicken Recipe Will Be Your New Favorite

 Healthy or Dairy-Free Honey Walnut Chicken Variations

-• Lower sugar: halve the honey and use unsweetened condensed milk.
+- Lower sugar: cut the honey amount in half and opt for unsweetened condensed milk.

-• Extra crunch: toss in roasted sesame seeds just before serving.
+- Extra crunch: sprinkle toasted sesame seeds over the dish right before serving.

 Where to find everything